nlewo/consul-template-mock/README.md

-`consul-template-mock` eats a JSON file to render a Consul template
+`consul-template-mock` eats a JSON file to render a [`consul-template`](https://github.com/hashicorp/consul-template) template for testing and development purposes.

 ### Usage